Harsha

-At the height of Harsha's power, his territory covered much of north and northwestern India, with the Narmada River as its southern boundary.
-He eventually made Kanauj (in present Uttar Pradesh state) his capital, and ruled till 647 CE.
+At the height of Harsha's power, his realm covered much of northern and northwestern India, with the Narmada River as its southern boundary.
+He eventually made Kanyakubja (present-day Kannauj, Uttar Pradesh state) his imperial capital, and reigned until 647 CE.
 Harsha was defeated by the Emperor Pulakeshin II of the Chalukya dynasty in the Battle of Narmada, when he tried to expand his empire into the southern peninsula of India.

 The peace and prosperity that prevailed made his court a centre of cosmopolitanism, attracting scholars, artists and religious visitors from far and wide.
-The Chinese traveller Xuanzang visited the court of Harsha and wrote a very favourable account of him (as Shiladitya), praising his justice and generosity.
-His biography Harshacharita ("Deeds of Harsha") written by Sanskrit poet Banabhatta, describes his association with Thanesar, besides mentioning the defence wall, a moat and the palace with a two-storied Dhavalagriha (white mansion).
+The Chinese traveller Xuanzang visited the imperial court of Harsha and wrote a very favourable account of him (as Shiladitya), praising his justice and generosity.
+His biography Harshacharita ("The Life of Harsha") written by the Sanskrit poet Banabhatta, describes his association with Sthanesvara, besides mentioning a defensive wall, a moat and the palace with a two-storied Dhavalagriha (white mansion).

-Early life
+Early years

 Much of the information about Harsha's youth comes from the account of Bāṇabhaṭṭa.
 Harsha was the second son of Prabhakarvardhana, king of Thanesar.
-After the downfall of the Gupta Empire in the middle of the 6th century, North India was split into several independent kingdoms.
-The northern and western regions of India passed into the hands of a dozen or more feudatory states.
-Prabhakara Vardhana, the ruler of Sthanvisvara, who belonged to the Vardhana family, extended his control over neighbouring states.
-Prabhakar Vardhana was the first king of the Vardhana dynasty with his capital at Thaneswar.
-After Prabhakar Vardhana's death in 605, his eldest son, Rajya Vardhana, ascended the throne.
-Harsha Vardhana was Rajya Vardhana's younger brother.
+After the downfall of the Gupta Empire in the middle of the 6th century, Northern India was split into several independent kingdoms.
+The northern and western regions of the Indian subcontinent passed into the hands of a dozen or more feudatory states.
+Prabhakaravardhana, the monarch of Sthanvesvara, who belonged to the Vardhana family, extended his control over neighbouring states.
+Prabhakaravardhana was the first monarch of the Vardhana dynasty with his capital at Sthanvesvara.
+After Prabhakaravardhana's died in 605, his eldest son, Rajyavardhana, ascended the throne.
+Harshavardhana was Rajyavardhana's younger brother.
 This period of kings from the same line has been referred to as the Vardhana dynasty in many publications.

-At the time of Hiuen Tsang's visit, Kanauj was the capital of Raja Harshvardhan, the most powerful sovereign in Northern India.
+At the time of Hiuen Tsang's visit, Kanyakubja was the imperial capital of Harshavardhana, the most powerful sovereign in Northern India.

 K.P.
-Jaiswal in Imperial History of India, says that according to a 7-8th century Buddhist text, Mañjuśrī-mūla-Kalpa, Harsha was born of King Vishnu (Vardhana) and his family was of Vaishya caste.
+Jaiswal in Imperial History of India, says that according to a 7–8th century Buddhist text, Mañjuśrī-mūla-kalpa, Harsha was born of King Vishnu (Vardhana) and his family was of Vaishya varna.
 This is supported by some more writers.